AnimeThemes/animethemes-server/resources/markdown/guidelines/submission_title_formatting.md

 * In the general case, we will follow the anime's MAL page for deriving Song Titles.
 * We recommend cross-referencing MAL with other resources such as Japanese Wikipedia and ANN's Encyclopedia to confirm the accuracy of Song Titles.
 * If the title cannot be derived, we will allow the submission to use an empty value for this field.
-* We permit the use of an parenthetical after the quoted Song Title to provide the original character set of the Song Title.
+* We permit the use of a parenthetical after the quoted Song Title to provide the original character set of the Song Title.
 This is useful in the absence of accepted translations on available resources.

 `Tags` - Identifying characteristics of the video